Kmullen444/Comptia/1001 Notes/Networking/Network Devices/network_devices.md

 #### PoE: IEEE 802.3af-2003
 - The original PoE specification
 - Now part of the 802.3 standard
-- Provides 15.4 watts DC pwer, 350 mA max current
+- Provides 15.4 watts DC power, 350 mA max current

 #### PoE+: IEEE 802.3at-2009
 - Now also part of the 802.3 standard